Common Causes of Paint Defects

 Check this complete guide for clay bar detailing

-B. Paint Inspection
+B. Paint Inspection and Determining the Correction Stage

 Take your overhead light and closely inspect the paint, going over it section by section to determine which stage of paint correction your vehicle needs.
 Vehicles with heavy swirls and scratches will need Stage 3 Paint Correction.
 Stage 2 Paint Correction is for cars with some swirls and light scratches.
 If you see few scratches and mostly dullness, choose Stage 1 Paint Correction.
 Refer to our graphic, the ABC's of Paint Correction and Protection, for easy reference on accomplishing this protective job.